dimitri/pgextwlist/README.md

     apt-get install postgresql-9.1-extension-whitelist

-If that's not the case, install the server development packages then:
+If that's not the case:

+1. install the server development packages (on Ubuntu, this would look like `apt-get install postgresql-server-dev-all`)
+2. then:

     make
     sudo make install

+This will generate a `pgextwlist.so` shared library that you will have to install in

+    `pg_config --libdir`/plugins

+so that your backend loads it automatically.

 ## Setup